Blog Layout

 DAY 16 - ARTHUR RIVER (BLD)

-Friday 28th March: This morning we experience the wild Tarkine region of the North West with the Arthur River Cruise aboard the MV George RobinsonWe depart from the mouth of the river and cruise upstream to the junction of the Arthur and Frankland Rivers.
-Arriving at Turk’s Landing we have a leisurely stroll through the temperate rainforest with our guide.
+Friday 28th March: This morning experience the wild Tarkine region of the North West with the Arthur River Cruise aboard the MV George Robinson.
+Enjoy morning tea along the way whilst cruising through the coastal heath, eucalyptus and wattles and into the rainforest.
+Arriving at Turk’s Landing take a leisurely stroll through the temperate rainforest with our guide.
 This area is home to many threatened and endangered species, such as the Giant Freshwater Crayfish and the Wedge Tailed Eagle, the largest eagle in Australia.
-Upon return to our camp amongst the trees, we are served a barbecue lunch.
-We then return to the dock to disembark and make our way back to Smithton.
+Upon returning to our camp amongst the trees, we are served a barbecue lunch accompanied by a selection of fresh salads, bread rolls and wine.
+Then return to the dock to disembark and make our way back to Smithton.

 Stay: Tall Timbers Hotel Motel, Smithton